nus-cs2103-AY2122S2/tp/docs/index.md

 ![Ui](images/Ui.png)

-The Teaching Assistant Contact Helper (TACH) is a desktop app that helps Computer Science (CS) Teaching Assistants tutoring multiple tutorial groups, by **managing their students in an organised manner**. sorting feature allows TAs to **view, categorize and get information** of all their students in a glance.
+The Teaching Assistant Contact Helper (TACH) is a desktop app that helps Computer Science (CS) Teaching Assistants (TAs) from National University of Singapore (NUS), especially those that tutor multiple tutorial groups, by **managing their students in an organised manner**.
+The sorting feature allows TAs to **view, categorize and get information** of all their students in a glance.
 It is optimized for Command Line Interface (CLI) users so that frequent tasks can be done faster by typing in commands.
 While it has a GUI (Graphical User Interface), most of the user interactions happen using the CLI.